PRP for Stretch Marks: Evaluating Treatment Effectiveness

 B. Genetic and Racial Predispositions

 Emerging evidence increasingly supports a genetic foundation for the predisposition to striae, intimately linked to polymorphisms in genes responsible for the synthesis and regulation of collagen and elastin.
-These proteins are pivotal to the dermis's structural integrity, influencing its elasticity and capacity to withstand stretching.
-Genetic variations can lead to disparities in the quality and abundance of collagen and elastin, thus affecting an individual's susceptibility to stretch mark development.
-For instance, mutations in genes encoding for collagen and elastin may result in a weaker dermal matrix, rendering the skin more susceptible to tearing under tension.
-[4]
+Genetic variations can lead to disparities in the quality and abundance of collagen and elastin, thus affecting an individual's susceptibility to stretch mark development [4].
+Melanin production, another critical variable in this equation, offers photoprotection and may impact the appearance and recovery of stretch marks [5].

 C. Psychological Impact on Patients